ap236/ap236.github.io/teaching.md

 * Deadline for proposal: Thursday, 5 May, 17.00
 * Group-wise meetings: Friday, 6 May - [Schedule](/Basisweco/Group_meetings.txt)
 * Consultation meetings: Tuesday, 10 May, 10.00-12.00 and 13.00-14.00
-* Deadline for final report: Friday, 13 May, 17.00
+* Deadline for final report: Friday, 13 May, 17.00;

+**Submission**: please submit a hard copy of your report outside H11-02 and email the electronic version (as pdf) to pick@ese.eur.nl with the subject line: *Final report group [number]*

 Current
 ------